GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :doc:`pssolar`.
 This module plots various day-light terminators and other sunlight parameters.

-A new module has been added to the *spotter* supplement:
+Two new modules have been added to the *spotter* supplement:
-:doc:`gmtpmodeler<supplements/spotter/gmtpmodeler>`.
+The first is :doc:`gmtpmodeler<supplements/spotter/gmtpmodeler>`.
 Like :doc:`grdpmodeler<supplements/spotter/grdpmodeler>` it evaluates plate tectonic model predictions but at given point locations locations instead of on a grid.
+The second is :doc:`rotsmoother<supplements/spotter/rotsmoother>` which smooths estimated rotations using quaternions.

 Finally, we have added :doc:`gpsgridder<supplements/potential/gpsgridder>` to the *potential* supplement.
 This tool is a Green's function gridding module